The Drop (2022 film)

-The Drop is a 2022 American black comedy film directed by Sarah Adina Smith, written by Smith and Joshua Leonard, and starring Anna Konkle and Jermaine Fowler.
+The Drop is a 2022 American comedy film directed by Sarah Adina Smith, written by Smith and Joshua Leonard, and starring Anna Konkle and Jermaine Fowler.
 It premiered at the 2022 Tribeca Film Festival and was released on Hulu on January 13, 2023.
+It received mixed reviews from critics.

 Plot

 The film follows a young married couple, Lex and Mani, running an artisanal bakery in Los Angeles and making plans to start a family.
 Their plans are thrown into upheaval when, while at a tropical resort for a destination wedding, Lex accidentally drops their friend's baby.